w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 Comments on Definitions in WCAG 2 Glossary
 ----------------------------------------------------------

 The following is a complete list of definitions from the WCAG 2 glossary.
-Some items apply to all technologies and do not need the additional guidance provided by this document; guidance on the remainder follows.
+Some items apply to all technologies and do not need to have additional guidance provided by this document; guidance on the remainder follows.

 ### Glossary Items that Apply to All Technologies